hvac/hvac/docs/advanced_usage.rst

 Rather than build a static feature to allow only Google IAP it was decided to build an advanced_function parameter that could support a plugable proxy backend.
 This was accomplished via passing in a dictionary container a string with the provider name which will need to match a valid key in `ProxyRouter.ADVANCED_PROXIES`

+In order to leverage the advanced proxy simply pass a kwarg when instantiating your hvac.Client() object.
+This parameter MUST contain a dictionary with two keys as shown below.

+- provider
+    - String: Name of the provider
+- payload
+    - Dictonary: Must contain the values for any required variables your plugin requires.
+For Google IAP this is "client_id" for the IAP instance you want to access

 .. code:: python

     advanced_proxy = {